akatragjini/autocad-cross_sections/README.md

 I developed this tool using AutoCAD's LISP programming language several years ago and have since shared it with a number of colleagues in the geotechnical consulting industry.
 Hopefully you will find it useful as I have over the years.

 ## Functionality
 Cut and export cross-sections.
-Useful to individuals constructing numerical models, mining engineers, hydrogeologists, etc.
+Can be applied to simplify complex 3d geometry (i.e. cavity monitoring surveys), construct numerical models, by mining engineers, hydrogeologists, etc.

 This functionality is available in some commercial softwares (i.e. Deswik, Promine, etc) however they are quite expense.
 I have not been able to find a freely distributed alternative available for AutoCAD.